polkaulfield/ubuntu-debullshit/README.md

 You can download the script from the repo or use this oneliner command, there are no dependencies required.

-`bash -c "$(wget -qO- https://raw.githubusercontent.com/polkaulfield/ubuntu-debullshit/main/ubuntu-debullshit.sh)"`
+`sudo bash -c "$(wget -qO- https://raw.githubusercontent.com/polkaulfield/ubuntu-debullshit/main/ubuntu-debullshit.sh)"`

 After the install, reboot and enjoy a clean experience :)